|

 session occasionally but, if they

-hired me, its usually
+hired me, it’s usually

 pretty country/bluegrass/roots